zeynepmerve97/MOVIELIST/README.md

 ## HOW TO USE APP

 When you open the app, you will be taken to the main screen, which displays a list of all the movies currently in the database.
 To add a new movie, click on the floating action button in the bottom right corner of the screen.
-This will take you to the Add Movie screen, where you can enter the movie's details, including the title, release date, director, description, and image.
+This will take you to the Add Movie screen, where you can enter the movie's details, including the title, release date, director, description.

 <img width="326" alt="Ekran Resmi 2023-03-25 17 53 09" src="https://user-images.githubusercontent.com/61374255/227724948-71880b35-d44b-4c30-ba1e-6acddb155152.png">